ansys/pyansys/README.rst

 for each package, you can post issues and request new features.
 You can also email questions to `PyAnsys Support <mailto:pyansys.support@ansys.com>`_.

-By default, the PyAnsys package installs the core modules.
-The following PyAnsys packages are considered as core:
+By default, the PyAnsys package installs these core modules:

 - `PyAEDT`_
 - `PyDPF-Core`_